Mountain farming and rural areas in Europe

 Mountains in the common agricultural and rural development policy (CAP)

-However, the new flexibility of the CAP allows Member States to make a tailored policy, which in practice can lead to very different approaches to the mountain areas from one Member State to another.
-In order to see the actual implications of the new CAP on mountain areas, it will be necessary to wait for the final decisions on the implementation in each Member State.
+However, the new flexibility of the CAP allows Member States to write up a tailored policy, which in practice can lead to very different approaches to the mountain areas from one Member State to another.
+Indeed, a mountain sub-programme is available to MS although none of them chose to implement it.

 Policy – representation